Startups made easy. Sorted.

 Restrictions on promoting unhealthy foods

-There are new restrictions on promoting foods and drinks high in saturated fat, salt or sugar, (which the government calls ‘HFSS’ or ‘less healthy’ foods):
+New restrictions on promoting foods and drinks high in saturated fat, salt or sugar, (which the government calls ‘HFSS’ or ‘less healthy’ foods) are set to take effect by 1 October 2025:

 – came into force on 1 October 2022